 The Bermuda Triangle or Devil's Triangle as it is also called is a vast three sided area of the Atlantic Ocean bordered by Bermuda, Puerto Rico, and Fort Lauderdale, Florida.
 Although this area can be very beautiful it can also be treacherous for travellers.
 Over the years it has been responsible for the loss of many people, boats, and aircraft in mysterious circumstances.
-There have been past incidents reporting the loss of navigation and control systems around the area which have included compasses, electricity, computer functions, and asset management software of aircraft and boat computer systems.
+There have been past incidents reporting the loss of navigation and control systems around the area affecting aircraft and shipping.
 The loss of Flight 19 from NAS Fort Lauderdale, Florida was one of the many incidents of an aircraft gone missing.

 On the 5th December 1945 at 14.10hrs, Flight 19, took off from NAS Fort Lauderdale, Florida on a training mission.